-One way to maintain appropriate All attendance area schools have a geographic boundary which defines who is is to refrain from engaging in social media communications with your students, for example – Facebook.
+One way to maintain appropriate boundaries is to refrain from engaging in social media communications with your students, for example – Facebook.
 Also refrain from one-to-one texting or from emailing a student from your private email account.

 Volunteer Placement Checklist

 Printable resource for volunteers and educators: Volunteer placement sheet

 - When you first meet with your teacher/supervisor, plan to discuss the following: